Tie on a red ribbon in support of sober driving during the holiday season.

 Show Your Support for Project Red Ribbon

 Wear your red ribbon as a sign of your commitment to always drive sober.
 Encourage your family and friends to do the same.
-You can get your red ribbon by donating online here on our web site, visiting one of our many sponsors’ outlets, or calling our office at (604) 515-9212.
+You can get your red ribbon by donating online here on our web site, visiting one of our many sponsors’ outlets, or contacting your nearest MADD Canada Chapter or Community Leader.

 Share a picture of your red ribbon on Facebook or Twitter!
 Don’t forget to tag it with #maddredribbon.
 Show us how you wear your red ribbon!
 Just take a picture of your red ribbon any way you like and then share on Twitter, or send to us to post to our Facebook Project Red Ribbon album.